KiltMC/Kilt/README.md

 ### Download?
-First, you must understand that Kilt is currently highly unstable, may break worlds, may cause crashes, and may not even be in a playable state, hence why it is currently not published to CurseForge or Modrinth.
+First, you must understand that Kilt is currently highly unstable, may break worlds, may cause crashes, and may not even be in a playable state, hence why it is currently published as **Alpha** to [Modrinth](https://modrinth.com/mod/kilt).

 If you encounter any bugs or crashes, **do not report them to the mod developers unless they also occur on Forge**.
 Instead, report them onto the [Kilt issue tracker](https://github.com/KiltMC/Kilt/issues), if a similar issue does not exist.

-Now that that's out of the way, the download link may be accessed from the GitHub Actions page, and a quick access download link may be found in the Discord (#rules-and-info), which also always downloads the latest build.
+Now that that's out of the way, the download link may be accessed from the GitHub Actions page for nightly builds, and a quick access download link may be found in the Discord (#rules-and-info), which also always downloads the latest build.

+You may also download it from [Modrinth](https://modrinth.com/mod/kilt) for more "stable" release builds.

 ### What about updating/backporting to other versions of Minecraft?
 While updates to newer versions are planned, Kilt is an incredibly large undertaking for only two people to work on.